nachanyoung/Learndatascience/README.md

 # Learndatascience
-This repo i strictly used to put together assignments done during my data science classes
+This repo is strictly used to put together assignments done during my data science classes If you happen to be taking this course, you are not allowed to copy this assignment.
+Take time to do the assignment yourself as that will help you to actually learn